-In this course, students examine the relationship between leadership and management, explore the attributes of a good leader, and focus on developing their own leadership style.
+In this competency-based, paced course, students examine the relationship between leadership and management, explore the attributes of a good leader, and focus on developing their own leadership style.
 Attention is given to analyzing leadership stories, identifying relationships and connections and examining the level of alignment between organizational and personal values.
 Students are required to apply theoretical concepts to workplace, community or volunteer experiences.

 BBUS 3641 is recommended.
 Strong working knowledge of computers or an introductory computer course is recommended.

 After successfully completing this course, students will be able to:

 - Examine what it means to be a leader.

 - Capture the leadership stories that influence your philosophy.

 - Study the web of relationships in which you act as a leader.

 - Analyze the link between personal and organizational values.

 - Develop your own personal statement of leadership.